Positive Wellbeing Psychology Melbourne | ADHD Assessment in Melbourne: A Step-by-Step Guide for Adults

 An adult ADHD assessment is a comprehensive clinical evaluation designed to determine the presence or absence of ADHD, assess for co-occurring conditions, and inform an individualised treatment plan.

 Unlike brief screening tools or online questionnaires, a formal ADHD assessment for adults involves structured clinical interviews, validated psychometric instruments, and a detailed developmental and psychosocial history.
 Findings are interpreted by an experienced clinician within a diagnostic framework.
+The Royal Australian and New Zealand College of Psychiatrists provides clinical guidelines for adult ADHD assessment that inform our approach.

 In Melbourne, adults may access ADHD assessments via a psychologist, psychiatrist, or integrated services such as ours, which provide coordinated multidisciplinary care within a single clinical setting.